flexirest/flexirest/docs/ruby-on-rails-integration.md

 ## Controller

 The Controller is structured like an standard RESTful Rails Controller.
 Only the `update` method has a small change about how params getting processed.

 Flexirest requires the `id` inside the params hash, this is not included by default.
-Easily merge the current id into the params with `person_params.merge(id: @person.id)`
+Easily merge the current `id` into the parameters with `person_params.merge(id: @person.id)`

 No other changes had to be made for the controller.